Love/Hate (band): 2002–present

-In 2008, the band returned to the UK again and played a few shows in support of LA Guns.
+In 2008, the band returned to the UK again and played a few shows in support of L.A.
+Guns.
 In August/September 2009, the band toured the UK with Ricky Warwick and New Generation Superstars to celebrate "20 Years of Beer".

 A 2013 tour was announced in December 2012 with Jizzy, Robbie Crane, Keri Kelli and Matt Starr.

 In late 2013, the Crucified EP was released digitally under the Love/Hate name.
 The album was largely performed by Jizzy and drummer Matt Starr.
-Following threatened lawsuits and disputes from other former Love/Hate members, Jizzy Pearl announced he would be discontinuing the name.
+Following threatened lawsuits and disputes from other former Love/Hate members, Jizzy Pearl announced he was discontinuing the name.
 The EP was subsequently changed to display Pearl's name instead.
 Pearl announced he will be touring UK under the name Love/Hate with a new band in November 2015 consisting of drummer Matt Starr, guitarist Christian Brady and bassist Doc Ellis.

 In April 2020, it was announced that Goldon Robot Records had signed Jizzy Pearl's Love/Hate with a new record due later the same year.
 As part of this announcement, the band is also expected to play the Black out in the Red Room (1990) album in its entirety to celebrate its 30-year anniversary.
 In February 2022, the band announced they were releasing their new album, Hell, CA, on March 11.

+On March 1, 2025, their seventh album was released, Punk Rock Fiesta!